Windz-GameDev/CAP-4874-Intro-to-Data-Analytics-Lab-3/README.md

 Intro:

-This is a lab I completed for for my CAP4784 Introduction to Data Analytics class at UNF.
+This is my lab 3 assignment for the CAP4784 Introduction to Data Analytics class at UNF.
+I uploaded this project to become more comfortable using Sourcetree and Github to showcase my work, and build my coding portfolio.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------